-In Luke 7, we read that when John the Baptist was in prison, he sent word to Jesus through his disciples, asking “Are you the one who is to come, or shall we look for another?”1 His question is a surprising one—after all, this is the same man who, John tells us, had earlier seen Jesus and declared, “Behold, the Lamb of God, who takes away the sin of the world.”2 Now, sitting in prison, he seems to have his doubts.
+In Luke 7, we read that when John the Baptist was in prison, he sent word to Jesus through his disciples, asking, “Are you the one who is to come, or shall we look for another?”
+(Luke 7:19, 20).
+His question is a surprising one.
+After all, this is the same man who, John tells us, had earlier seen Jesus and declared, “Behold, the Lamb of God, who takes away the sin of the world!”
+(John 1:29).
+Now, sitting in prison, he seems to have his doubts.
 Why?

 A Sad Household

 Throughout their accounts of Jesus, the Gospel writers present us with encounter after encounter demonstrating His unparalleled compassion.
 In these incidents, the power of Christ is revealed, even as His compassion is extended beyond manmade barriers.

 Consider, for instance, Luke’s short account of the healing of a widow’s son, which begins,